softeer5th/data_engineering_course_materials/missions/W1/M3/README.md

   - [Parallel/Distributed Processing](#paralleldistributed-processing)
     - [Steps](#steps)

-## Definition of ETL Process
+## ETL Process Overview

 ### 1. Extract
-- Parse html or read csv file.
+- Move data from external system to workspace
+- This process will be abstracted in `importer.py` along with parsing process.

+### 2. Transform
+- Prasing raw data to structured format
-- After extraction, the data should follow the format:
+  - After parsing, the data should follow the format:
     ```json
     [
         {